cmu-delphi/delphi-epidata/docs/api/covidcast-signals/fb-survey.md

 $$Y$$.
 For example, this happens when some household members experience ILI that does not also qualify as CLI, while others experience CLI that does not also qualify as ILI.
 In this case, for both $$X$$ and $$Y$$, our simple strategy would return the sum of both types of cases.
-However, given the extreme degree of overlap between the ILI and CLI definitions, it is reasonable to believe that, if symptoms across all household members qualified as both ILI and CLI, each individual would have both, or neither--with neither being the more common possibility.Therefore we do not consider this "over counting" phenomenon practically problematic.
+However, given the extreme degree of overlap between the ILI and CLI definitions, it is reasonable to believe that, if symptoms across all household members qualified as both ILI and CLI, each individual would have both, or neither--with neither being the more common possibility.
+Therefore we do not consider this "overcounting" phenomenon practically problematic.

 ### Estimating Percent ILI and CLI